• Skip to content

 4. DoCheck

-The data entry forms can be a very simple to very complex.
-The Forms contains large no of input fields, a variety of fields like Text boxes, Dates, Numbers, Emails, Password, Check Boxes, Option boxes etc. These fields can Span multiple tabs or multiple pages.
+The data entry forms can be very simple to very complex.
+The Forms contain a large no of input fields, a variety of fields like Text boxes, Dates, Numbers, Emails, Passwords, Check Boxes, Option boxes, etc. These fields can Span multiple tabs or multiple pages.
 Forms may also contain complex validation logic interdependent on multiple fields.

-The Angular forms modules are designed to handle all of the above and lot more.
-The Angular Forms now supports Model Driven approach to Forms development.
-The older way of Template based approach is also supported
+The Angular forms modules are designed to handle the above and more.
+Angular Forms now supports the Reactive forms approach to Forms development.
+The older way of Template-based approach is also supported.

 Services & Dependency Injection

-Services allow us to create a reusable code and use it every component that needs it.
+Services allow us to create reusable code and use it for every component that needs it.
 The Services can be injected into components and other services using the dependency injection system.
-The dependencies are declared in the Module using the Providers metadata.
-The Angular creates a tree of injector & Providers which resembles the Component Tree.
+The dependencies are declared in the Module using the Provider’s metadata.
+The Angular creates a tree of injectors & Providers that resembles the Component Tree.
 This is called the hierarchical pattern.

 1. Services